God Preserves a Remnant Through Exile

 Covenant rebellion leads to exile, yet God preserves a remnant within His judgment.

-18 “But even in those days,” says Yahweh, “I will not make a full end of you.
+18 “Yet even in those days,” declares the LORD, “I will not make a full end of you.

-19 It will happen when you say, ‘Why has Yahweh our God done all these things to us?’
-Then you shall say to them, ‘Just as you have forsaken me and served foreign gods in your land, so you will serve strangers in a land that is not yours.’
+19 And when the people ask, ‘For what offense has the LORD our God done all these things to us?’
+You are to tell them, ‘Just as you have forsaken Me and served foreign gods in your land, so will you serve foreigners in a land that is not your own.’”

 Covenant rebellion leads to exile, yet God preserves a remnant within His judgment.